gridai/grid-docs/docs/features/datastores/2_Using Datastores/4_attaching-datastores.md

     ...
 ```

-on your local machine, you call the script like so,
+On your local machine, you call the script like this:

 ```bash
 python main.py --root my_dataset/
 ```

-your script uses the dataset like this,
+Your script uses the dataset like this:

 ```python
 args.add_argument('-root')